George Floyd hailed as 'cornerstone of a movement' at funeral, family calls for justice

 A Republican, Trump repeatedly threatened to order the military onto the streets to quell protests, focusing on restoring order while saying little about the U.S. racial wounds at the root of the upheavals.

-Reporting by Jennifer Hiller and Gary McWilliams in Houston; additional reporting by Gabriella Borter in New York; Writing by Grant McCool; Editing by Frank McGurty and Howard Goller
+Reporting by Jennifer Hiller and Gary McWilliams in Houston; additional reporting by Gabriella Borter in New York; Writing by Grant McCool and Steve Gorman; Editing by Frank McGurty, Howard Goller and Cynthia Osterman